 6. Available Heuristics Bias.

-The tendency to estimate the probability of something happening based on how many examples readily come to mind.
-For instance, bad sampling in a science experiment.
+Here, this is the tendency to estimate the probability of something happening based on how many examples readily come to mind.
+For instance, political advertisements that continuously expound the virtues of a candidate, and not their shortcomings.

 7. Optimism Bias.

-The tendency to overestimate the likelihood that good things will happen to us while underestimating the probability that negative events will impact our lives.
+With optimism bias, we have the tendency to overestimate the likelihood that good things will happen to us.
+And at the same time, we underestimate the probability that negative events will impact our lives.
 To illustrate, “It can’t happen to me“.

 8. The Dunning-Kruger Effect Bias.

-The tendency for people to perceive a concept or event to be simplistic.
+Here, the tendency is for people to perceive a concept or event to be simplistic.
 This may be because their knowledge about it may be simple or lacking.
 Another way to say this is the less you know about something, the less complicated it may appear.
 To illustrate, “everything is black or white, nothing in between”.

 9. The In-group Bias.